Louisjreeves/SetupWacInstall/RCSimplePreRequisites.md

 7. Option 7 - Troubleshooting - Collect logs, auto convert to text and save to local share.
 8. Option 8 Multi-Menu

-	 1. Recommended - Windows Admin Center Install
+	 1. Recommended - gsespace, extra function future use
 	 2. Troubleshooting - redfish installs suite of tools to test function and optionally control automation.
 	 3. Troubleshooting - Repair Remove USBNIC to allow for rediscovery
 	 4. Optional setup - Constrained Delegation
-	 5. Troubleshooting - SPN CHECK - Not working try running as single lines - future syntax corrections

 9. Option 9 Deployment for proxy organizations - required! and Patch and update not supported if you use proxy - use manual Dell DRM download